Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Introduction

 \section{Introduction}

-Inference on a high-dimensional joint distribution based on a relatively small number of replicates is important in many applications, such as in ensemble-based data assimilation and in the analysis of geospatial data and functional computer-model output.
-An important example is statistical climate-model emulation \citep[e.g.,][]{Castruccio2014,Nychka2018,Haugen2019}, whose goal is to learn a high-dimensional, nonstationary, and non-Gaussian spatial distribution from an ensemble of spatial fields generated by an expensive computer model (see Figure \ref{fig:precdata}).
+\paragraph{Motivation} Inference on a high-dimensional joint distribution based on a relatively small number of replicates is important in many applications.
+For example, generative modeling of nonstationary and non-Gaussian spatial distributions is crucial for statistical climate-model emulation \citep[e.g.,][]{Castruccio2014,Nychka2018,Haugen2019}, in ensemble-based data assimilation \citep[e.g.,][]{Houtekamer2016,Katzfuss2015b}, and design studies for new satellite observing systems at NASA using observing system simulation experiments \citep{Errico2013}.

-Existing methods for spatial inference are often geared toward a single training replicate and assume Gaussian processes (GPs) with simple parametric covariance functions \citep[e.g.,][]{Cressie1993,Banerjee2004}.
-Many extensions to nonstationary \citep[e.g., as reviewed by][]{Risser2016} or nonparametric covariances \citep[e.g.,][]{Huang2011,Choi2013,Porcu2019} have been proposed, but these typically still rely on implicit or explicit assumptions of Gaussianity.
-For non-Gaussian spatial data, GPs can be transformed or used as latent building blocks \citep[see, e.g.,][and references therein]{Gelfand2016,Xu2017}, but relying on a GP's covariance function limits the types of dependence that can be captured.
-Parametric non-Gaussian Mat\'ern fields can be constructed using stochastic partial differential equations driven by non-Gaussian noise \citep{Wallin2015,Bolin2020}.
-Models for non-Gaussian spatial data can also be built using copulas; for example, \citet{Graler2014} proposed vine copulas for spatial fields with extremal behavior, and the factor copula approach of \citet{Krupskii2018} assumes all locations in a homogeneous spatial region to be affected by a common latent factor.
-Many existing non-Gaussian spatial methods are not scalable to large datasets without approximations.

-A convenient and flexible way to model a continuous multivariate distribution with any dependence structure is via a triangular transport map \citep[see][for a review]{Marzouk2016} that transforms the target distribution to a reference distribution (e.g., standard Gaussian).
+\paragraph{Transport maps} A continuous multivariate distribution with any dependence structure can be characterized via a triangular transport map \citep[see][for a review]{Marzouk2016} that transforms the target distribution to a reference distribution (e.g., standard Gaussian), as illustrated in Figure \ref{fig:illus}.
 For Gaussian target distributions, such a map is linear and given by the Cholesky factor of the precision matrix; non-Gaussian distributions can be obtained by allowing nonlinearities in the map.
-Given an invertible transport map, it is straightforward to sample from the target distribution and some of its conditionals, or to transform the non-Gaussian data to the reference space, in which simple linear operations (e.g., averaging) may be more meaningful.
+Given an invertible transport map, it is straightforward to sample from the target distribution and some of its conditionals, or to transform the non-Gaussian data to the reference space, in which simple linear operations such as regression or interpolation can be applied.
 Typically, the map is estimated based on training data, often by iteratively expanding a finite-dimensional parameterization of the transport map \citep[e.g.,][]{ElMoselhy2012,Bigoni2016,Marzouk2016,baptista2020adaptive}; subsequent inference is then carried out assuming that the map is known.